elenderg/PAL-1000/instruções de compilação.md

 `/variable/field/no/last source file/last/source file/source file/00000000/no/1/yes////`

-A third notable example is the "foot" unit-of-measure type, which was defined like this:
+A third notable example is the "_foot_" unit-of-measure type, which was defined like this:

 `A foot is 12 inches.`